|Nutritional Guidelines (per serving)|

 Qishr has become such a staple in Yemeni culture that it is said that the act of making the drink is a ritual in and of itself.
 Though a simple process, it is certainly no set it and forget it recipe like using your automatic drip coffee maker.
 It requires bringing the ingredients to a bubbling boil then letting it rest off of the heat at least three times to bring out the flavors.
 Qishr also carries great significance in Yemeni culture as an offering of hospitality.
 Guests are often offered qishr when visiting and it is served when socializing with friends and family.
 It is also a suitable after-meal beverage choice as its simple ingredients are known to aid in digestion.

 Today, many make qishr with finely ground coffee beans instead of coffee husks as it is more readily available.
 In western cultures, qishr has come to be known as ginger coffee or spiced ginger coffee if other spices are added.
-This recipe calls for only 4 ingredients, but can be added to for a different balance of spices.
+This recipe calls for only four ingredients but can be added to for a different balance of spices.
 Some like their ginger coffee incredibly sweet while others enjoy adding a creamy element with milk (known as bunn halib, or milk coffee).

 - 1 cup water